Understanding MEDDIC: The Ultimate Guide to this Powerful Sales Methodology

 12. How are you calculating ROI to justify the project investment?

-13. What technical requirements do you consider for seamless integration with your existing systems?
+13. What specific technical requirements do you have in mind for seamless integration with your existing systems?

-14. Regarding budget constraints, are there any particular aspects or features where cost-effectiveness is especially crucial for your decision-making process?
+14. In terms of budget constraints, are there any particular aspects or features where cost-effectiveness is especially crucial for your decision-making process?

 15. Considering your business objectives, are there any regulatory or legal requirements that our solution must adhere to?